-Cross-sectional heterogeneity and data granularity as the key identification drivers in the analyses.
-In order to properly identify the reform effects, the empirical analyses must meet a twofold challenge.
-First, they must be able to separate bank supply from SMEs' demand effects.
+Cross-sectional heterogeneity and data granularity serve as the key identification devices.
+To properly identify the reform effects, individual empirical analyses must meet a twofold challenge.
+First, they must be able to separate bank supply from SME-side demand effects.
 Second, they must be able to isolate reform effects from other, potentially confounding developments.
 The core questions that guide the empirical analyses are listed below.
-Table 2 summarises how the individual analyses can address these questions based on their coverage, data structure and identification strategies either from cross-country or from a single country perspective.
+Table 2 summarises how the individual studies can address these questions based on their coverage, data structure and identification strategies either from cross-country or from a single country perspective.